 Congratulations on being awarded an AmeriCorps grant from AmeriCorps State and National.
 Starting a new AmeriCorps program requires a significant amount of time and effort and a thorough understanding of program requirements and regulations that guide AmeriCorps.
-This document is intended to help you with the program start-up and management process by highlighting requirements and where to find them and helping you become familiar with the <a href="Management-Processing-Processin
+This document is intended to help you with the program start-up and management process by highlighting requirements and where to find them and helping you become familiar with the AmeriCorps Grant Terms and Conditions, Regulations, and your Notice of Grant Award.
+This document is intended for informational purposes only.